dbohdan/recur/README.md

 recur exits with the last command's exit code, unless the user overrides this in the condition.

 The CLI options are modeled after the parameters of the [`retry`](https://github.com/invl/retry) decorator, which Python programmers may recognize.
-However, recur does not use it.
-The jitter (random delay) behavior is different from `retry`.
+However, recur does not use `retry`.
+The jitter (random delay) behavior is different.
 Jitter is applied starting with the first retry, not the second.
 I think this is what the user expects.
 A single-number jitter argument results in random jitter.

 ## Conditions

 recur is lightly scriptable.
-It allows the user to specify the success condition using the simpleeval [expression language](https://github.com/danthedeckie/simpleeval#operators), which is a subset of Python.
+It allows you to specify the success condition using the simpleeval [expression language](https://github.com/danthedeckie/simpleeval#operators), which is a subset of Python.
 The default condition is `code == 0`.
 It means recur should stop retrying when the exit code of the command is zero.

 You can use the following variables in the condition expression:

 * `attempt`: `int` — the number of the current attempt, starting at one.
 If you want to use this variable to control when recur stops, pass it the option `--tries -1` to recur for otherwise infinite attempts.
 * `code`: `int` — the exit code of the last command.